StalloneIlaria/Javascript-counter/README.md

 # General Info

-This is the counter of Ilaria Stallone.
+This is my my first Javascript project, realized in 2022.

 # Description

-This is my my first Javascript project, realized in 2022.
+Users should be able to:

+* Increase and decrease the counter by clicking or tapping on the + and - buttons
+* Reset the counter by clicking or tapping on the reset button

 # Technologies